Ts-Pytham/DotNet.AdvancedCollections/README.md

 ##### NOTE

-This implementation is different from the one implemented in System.Collections.Generic because this implementation does not use a key, and any class to be used must inherit the IComparable interface.
-Very important to look at this implementation and documentation.
+This implementation is different from the one implemented in `System.Collections.Generic` because this implementation does not use a key, and any class to be used must implement the `IComparable` interface.
+It is very important to review this implementation and documentation.

 ### Tree

-Is a data structure consisting of linked nodes.
+A tree is a data structure consisting of linked nodes.
 Nodes can have one or more children and each node can have a relationship with other nodes in the tree.

-- Binary search tree: Is a type of data tree in which each node has a value that is smaller than all the values in its left subtree and larger than all the values in its right subtree.
+- **Binary search tree**: A type of tree in which each node has a value that is smaller than all the values in its left subtree and larger than all the values in its right subtree.
 This allows for fast and efficient search in the tree.

 **Example in code:**